Duderzguy123/Six_Year_Old_Jeremy_Python_Programs/README.md

-# Assorted_Python_Projects
+# six_Year_Old_Jeremy_Python_Programs
-A collection of code of various Python projects
+A collection of the very first Python programs that I did when I was six years old.
+I coded these and ran them in the offical Python IDLE Ide.
+Enjoy my Youth!